 Starts at ~$1,060/month with higher tiers for business and enterprise plans.

-- Best For: Support and service teams managing high ticket volumes
+- Best For: Support operations and CX teams managing high ticket volumes

 - G2 Rating: 4.8/5